GovTechSG/innersource-documentation/how-to-innersource.md

 receiving team, which will increase the level of trust between both teams and makes it more likely that contributions get accepted.

 For more ideas and examples, see the [30 Day Warranty](https://patterns.innersourcecommons.org/p/30-day-warranty) pattern.

 ### What if I need help Innersourcing my project? <!-- {docsify-ignore} -->

-Get in touch with the InnerSource Working Group. and we'll be happy to help.
+Get in touch with the InnerSource Working Group and we'll be happy to help.